megnhild/ms_h_classroom/README.md

 ```
 This is a website for my classroom.
 Students and parents can use it to find information about my educational experience and background as well as ways to contact me.
 I also included a section for students to use that can be updated to include helpful videos based on the current topic we are learning.

+DIRECTIONS: To view my site you can either open index.html from my repository or go to https://megnhild.github.io/ms_h_classroom/

 ```